xformation/awsscripter/README.rst

   security     packet security check :return: stack        Commands for auditing aws environment with... testcommand  A sample testcommand
 sub-commands:
-		#awsscripter stack
+    > awsscripter stack

     Usage: awsscripter stack [OPTIONS] COMMAND [ARGS]...

 Options:

   --help  Show this message and exit.

     Commands:
 	create      Creates a stack or a change set. delete      Deletes a stack or a change set. describe    Commands for describing attributes of stacks. execute     Executes a change set.
 	generate    Prints the template.
 	launch      Launch a stack or environment.
 	list        Commands for listing attributes of stacks. set-policy  Sets stack policy.
 	status      Print status of stack or environment. update      Update a stack.
-			  validate    Validates the template.
+	validate    Validat1. - - - - es the template.

-		#awsscripter init
+> awsscripter init

 			Usage: awsscripter init [OPTIONS] COMMAND [ARGS]...

 			  Commands for initialising awsscripter projects.